34 results found

 Violante IR, Ribeiro MJ, Edden RAE, et al., 2013, GABA deficit in the visual cortex of patients with neurofibromatosis type 1: genotype-phenotype correlations and functional impact, BRAIN, Vol: 136, Pages: 918-925, ISSN: 0006-8950

-Violante IR, Ribeiro MJ, Silva ED, et al., 2013, Gyrification, cortical and subcortical morphometry in neurofibromatosis type 1: an uneven profile of developmental abnormalities, JOURNAL OF NEURODEVELOPMENTAL DISORDERS, Vol: 5, ISSN: 1866-1947
+Violante IR, Ribeiro MJ, Silva ED, et al., 2013, Gyrification, cortical and subcortical morphometry in neurofibromatosis type 1: an uneven profile of developmental abnormalities., Journal of Neurodevelopmental Disorders, Vol: 5, Pages: 3-3, ISSN: 1866-1955

 Ribeiro MJ, Violante IR, Bernardino I, et al., 2012, Abnormal Achromatic and Chromatic Contrast Sensitivity in Neurofibromatosis Type 1, INVESTIGATIVE OPHTHALMOLOGY & VISUAL SCIENCE, Vol: 53, Pages: 287-293, ISSN: 0146-0404